 1. Never Be Complacent

 If you witness a woman being bullied, harassed, or intimidated…speak up.
-If you are silent, if you “ride the fence” or play neutral, or if you defend the perpetrator (what I refer to as “boy’s club mentality”), you are just as guilty of sexism and oppression as the perpetrator.
+If you are silent, if you “ride the fence” or play neutral, or if you defend the perpetrator (what I refer to as “boy’s club mentality”), you are engaging in sexism and oppression.

 2. Demand Equal Representation

-If participating in a project that is led mostly by men (which is suspect given that our movement is 80% women), demand to know where the women are and refuse to participate until women are included.
-This issue also happens in the atheist/skeptic movement, and feminists and their allies have been very successful in pressuring event organizers into improving their gender ratios.
+If participating in a project that is led mostly by men (which is suspect given that our movement is 80% women), demand to know where the women are.
+Refuse to participate until women are included.
+This issue happens in other movements, too.
+Yet, feminists and their allies have been very successful in pressuring event organizers into improving their gender ratios.

 3. Never Use the “Reverse Sexism” Card